Superliga florbalu: Season structure

-After the regular season, the top six teams advance directly to the playoff quarterfinals.
+After the regular season, the top ten advance to the play-offs, which typically begin in March and culminate in April.
+The top six teams qualify directly for the quarter-finals.
 The teams ranked seventh and tenth, and the teams ranked eighth and ninth, play a preliminary round (best-of-three series) for the remaining two spots in the quarterfinals.
 After the preliminary round, the top three teams from the regular season successively choose their quarterfinal opponents from the four remaining teams, taking into account factors such as geographical proximity, current form, and other aspects.
 Similarly, in the semifinals, the highest-ranked remaining team from the regular season selects its opponent from the two lowest-ranked advancing teams.
 Both the quarterfinals and semifinals are played as best-of-seven series.
-The final is a single match, held together with the Women's Extraliga žen ve florbale as part of an event called the Superfinal.
+The final is a single match, held together with the Women's Extraliga žen as part of an event called the Superfinal.
 The Superliga champion qualifies for the Champions Cup.
 If the same team wins both the league and the Czech Floorball Cup, the league runner-up also qualifies.

-The bottom four teams from the regular season (11th to 14th place) compete in the play-down (two rounds, each a best-of-seven series) to determine which team will be relegated directly to the 1st Floorball League.
-The loser of the second round of the play-down is replaced by the 1. liga (1st league) champion.
-The runner-up of the 1. liga final then faces the winner of the Superliga play-down second round in a promotion/relegation playoff (best-of-five series).
+The bottom four teams from the regular season (11th to 14th place) compete in the play-down (two rounds, each a best-of-seven series) to determine which team will be relegated directly to the 1st Men's League (1. liga mužů).
+The loser of the second round of the play-down is replaced by the 1st League champion.
+The runner-up of the 1st league then faces the winner of the Superliga play-down second round in a promotion/relegation playoff (best-of-five series).